alicht/intro-to-git-github-1121/git.md

 - let's `git add <name-of-file>`
 - we can check the status of this `git status`
-- then we'll add a committ message `git commit -m"our first commit"`
+- then we'll add a commit message `git commit -m"our first commit"`

-### And...
+## And...
  ![Alt Text](https://media.giphy.com/media/xT9KVF4zNt70nyNpi8/giphy.gif)

--Git tells us that it created a new version of our code.
+Git tells us that it created a new version of our code.
 The commit changed 1 file.
-With that commit made and no other changes to our files, if we ask Git what the status of our project is now, we'll see that it is at a "Clean State", that there is nothing to commit and no new changes.
+With that commit made and no other changes to our files, if we ask Git what the status of our project is now we'll see that there is nothing to commit and no new changes.

 ## Staging and Commiting